ekkis/sms-receive/README.md

 is called whenever either: 1) a match is found (the callback is passed a true value) or, 2) the number of attempts expires (the callback is handed a false)

+A watch can be made eternal by setting `count: -1` and must thus be cancelled by making a niladic call: `.watch()`.
+The interval id is returned to the caller when the watch is first set up

 ### fetch()

 Used to fetch the main directory of available numbers.
 It is unnecessary to call